 Crowds, ubiquitous in the real world from groups of humans to schools of fish, are vital features to model in a virtual environment.
 Realistic simulation of virtual crowds have diverse applications in architecture design, emergency evacuation, urban planning, personnel training, education and entertainment.
-Existing work in this area can be broadly classified into agent-based methods that focus more on individual behavior, or crowd simulations that aim to exhibit emergent phenomena of the groups.
+Existing work in this area can be broadly classified into agentbased methods that focus more on individual behavior, or crowd simulations that aim to exhibit emergent phenomena of the groups.

-In this paper, we address the problem of collision-free path computation for agents moving in a complex virtual environment.
+In this paper, we address the problem of real-time collision-free navigation of agents moving in a complex virtual environment.
 Since individuals constantly adjust their behavior according to dynamic factors (e.g. another approaching individual) in the environment, agent-based techniques that focus on modeling individual behaviors and intents offer many attractive benefits.
 They often result in more realistic and detailed simulations.
-One of the key challenges in a large-scale agent-based simulation is global path planning for each virtual agent.
+One of the key challenges in a large-scale agent-based simulation is global path planning along with local collision avoidance for each virtual agent.
 The path planning problem can become very challenging for real-time applications with a large group of moving virtual characters, as each character is a dynamic obstacle for other agents.
-Many prior techniques are either restricted to static environments or perform local collision avoidance computations.
+Many prior techniques are either restricted to static environments or perform only local collision avoidance computations.
 The latter can result in unnatural behavior or "getting stuck" in local minima.
-These problems tend to be more visible in a dynamically changing scene with multiple moving virtual agents.
+These problems tend to be more prominent in dynamic scenes with multiple moving virtual agents.

-Main Results: In this paper, we present a novel, real-time algorithm for path planning of multiple virtual agents in a dynamic environment.
+Main Results: In this paper, we present a novel, real-time algorithm for path planning and navigation of multiple virtual agents in a dynamic environment.
 We introduce a new data structure called "multi-agent navigation graph" or MaNG and compute it efficiently using GPU-accelerated discrete Voronoi diagrams.
-Voronoi diagrams have been widely used for path planning computations in static environments [6, 20] and we extend these approaches to dynamic environments.
+Voronoi diagrams have been widely used for path planning computations in static environments [7], [22] and we extend these approaches to dynamic environments.
+Moreover, we present techniques for local dynamics computation of each agent by extending the model by Helbing et al. [15] and use the proximity relationships computed by MaNG.

-Voronoi diagrams encode the connectivity of the space and provide a path of maximal clearance for a robot from other obstacles.
-In order to use them for multiple moving agents in a dynamic scene, prior approaches compute the Voronoi diagram for each agent separately by treating the other agents and the environment as obstacles.
-This approach can become very costly as the number of virtual agents increases.
-Instead, we compute the second order Voronoi diagram of all the obstacles and agents, and show that the second order Voronoi diagram provides pairwise proximity information for all the agents simultaneously.
-Therefore, we combine the first and second order Voronoi graphs to compute the MaNG for global path planning of multiple virtual agents.
+Voronoi diagrams capture the connectivity of the space and provide a path of maximal clearance for a robot from other obstacles.
+In order to use Voronoi diagrams for multiple moving agents in a dynamic scene, prior approaches compute the Voronoi diagram for each agent separately and treat the other agents and the environment as obstacles.
+This approach can become costly as the number of virtual agents increases.
+Instead, we compute the second-order Voronoi diagram of all the obstacles and agents, and show that the second-order Voronoi diagram provides pairwise proximity information for all the agents simultaneously.
+We combine the first- and second-order Voronoi graphs to compute the MaNG for global path planning of multiple virtual agents.
+Given n dynamic agents, the computational complexity of computing the second-order Voronoi diagram and the MaNG on a discrete grid of resolution $m \times m$ is $O(m^2 + n \log m)$, which is identical to the complexity of computing a first-order discrete Voronoi diagram.
+Therefore, the computation of global paths using the MaNG is more efficient than separately computing n first-order Voronoi diagrams.